 Quoll Fact Sheet

-During the day they sleep in nests made under rocks in underground burrows or fallen logs.
-Quoll breeding occurs in late Autumn to early winter.
-The young are carried in the pouch for 6-8 weeks, then are left in dens leaving the female free to hunt and forage.
-If the female needs to move to a different den she carries the young along on her back.
+Quoll breeding season takes place between late autumn and early winter.
+The young are carried in the pouch for 6 to 8 weeks, after which their mother leaves them in the den while she goes out to hunt and forage.
+If she needs to move to a different den, she carries the young on her back.

 The Eastern Quoll became extinct on mainland Australia in the 1960s.
 They are now only found wild in Tasmania and are listed as an endangered species.

 In 2016, 16 individuals were reintroduced into Mulligans Flat.
 Half came from Mt Rothwell’s captive breeding program in Victoria.
 The other half came from the wild in Tasmania.

 Unfortunately, as quolls are very skilled climbers, some made it over the fence and into the waiting jaws of foxes.
 However the rest settled in, and all 5 females had litters of 6 babies each.
 By the beginning of spring 2016 there were between 25-30 baby quolls running around Mulligans Flat for the first time in 50 years.